LeFnord/rsemantic/README.md

 ## INSTALL:

+This version could be used with GSL 1.15, by using this fork [rb gsl](git://github.com/LeFnord/rb-gsl.git).

+---

 Note 'brew install GSL' installs 1.15 which is not supported yet by the gsl gem.
 So you have to switch your GSL version to 1.14.
 With homebrew try this: